 The UIU Advantage

-Whether you are aspiring for a psychology or human services career, or making long-term plans for a graduate degree, UIU’s Psychology program provides the perfect balance of theory and student-centered learning.
-Together, these help you understand, predict, and analyze human behavior, including how individuals think, relate to others, act, feel, and develop.
+Whether you plan to immediately pursue a career or enroll in a graduate program, a bachelor’s degree in Psychology from UIU provides the perfect balance of theory and student-centered learning.
+UIU’s expansive curriculum will prepare you to understand, predict, and analyze human behavior, including how individuals think, relate to others, act, feel and develop.

 Why Psychology at UIU?

 A Bachelor of Science in Psychology from UIU will help you develop foundational knowledge and in-demand skills that are transferrable across a variety of work settings.
 Graduates who earn a degree in Psychology from UIU are prepared to apply their people-centered education in real-world applications or to pursue advanced degrees.

 As a UIU student, you’ll learn from respected faculty who are experts in the fields they teach.
 Small class sizes ensure that you receive individualized attention from faculty, engage in meaningful discussions and participate in hands-on learning opportunities.

 Upper Iowa is also an approved location by the Wisconsin Department of Safety and Professional Services to offer the Social Work Training Certificate (SWTC).

 See course descriptions for the classes you need for your Psychology degree, as well as any general education requirements.

 Keep up with your academic program’s registration deadlines, session dates, holiday breaks and exam schedules.

 A degree prepares you for many careers, such as case management, counseling, human resources, public relations/marketing, research, social work, student affairs, and victim advocacy.